joseriosneto/qupzilla-vimplugin/README.md

 # Compiling

-The easiest way as [other plugins](https://github.com/QupZilla/qupzilla-plugins) is to copy the plugin directory into QupZilla's source tree (eg. into src/plugins).
+The easiest way as the other [plugins](https://github.com/QupZilla/qupzilla-plugins) is to copy the plugin directory to QupZilla's source tree (ie, in qupzilla/src/plugins) and compile the browser.

 For building outside QupZilla's tree you need to export the `QUPZILLA_SRCDIR` environment variable with QupZilla's source directory.
 For instance, if QupZilla was cloned in `~/workspace/` in Linux: